 Studies of vein treatment options for varicose and spider veins have indicated an overall success rate of 50 to 80 percent in eliminating treated veins.

 Insurance coverage for sclerotherapy varies.
 If your varicose veins are causing medical problems such as pain and/or chronic swelling, depending on your plan, your insurance may help cover your treatment at Vein Clinics of America.

 During your first visit to Vein Clinics of America, you will meet with one of our physicians for a consultation.
 This appointment is billed to your insurance, and the cost to you is typically your co-pay for visiting a doctor’s office.
 At this appointment, we will examine you, discuss your diagnosis and treatment options, and review your insurance benefits with you.

-Make an appointment online or call (844) 315-8346 to schedule your consultation at Vein Clinics of America
+Make an appointment online or call (844) 315-8346 to schedule your schedule a free vein consultation at Vein Clinics of America